 Never wear them.
 The guy at the fast-food joint may look cute with them but you’re not him.
 Besides, there is a reason why they keep the sleeves short at a fast-food joint.
 They get dirty fixing sandwiches and burgers.

-To look more professional and confident, wear long-sleeved shirts if you want to pair with ties.
-A flimsy looking knot or one tied too short is a pure eyesore.
+To look more professional and confident, wear long-sleeved shirts if you want to pair them with ties.
+A flimsy-looking knot or one tied too short is a pure eyesore.

 2) Suspenders and a Belt

 Wearing them together is probably one of the biggest fashion faux pas men make.
 Both suspenders and belts do the same work, i.e. hold your pants up.
 Wearing them both is an obvious fashion error and you don’t want to do that.
 You look like a rectangle and men with larger frames look the worst in the middle of their bodies.